cube-js/cube/guides/real-time-dashboard/content/2a_cubejs_backend_with_bigquery.md

 ---
 order: 3
-title: "Cube.js Backend with BigQuery"
+title: "Cube.js API with BigQuery"
 ---

 Google BigQuery is a serverless and highly scalable data warehouse.
 It is